rdogmartin/copy-gps/README.md

 <a name="requirements"></a>
 ## Requirements

-- Windows.
-I'm not sure what the oldest version this runs on.
-I'm running it on Windows 11.
+- Windows 10 and higher
 - [BurntToast](https://github.com/Windos/BurntToast/) - PowerShell Module for displaying Windows Toast Notifications.
   See below for installation instructions.